-To display the residuals click Solution > Monitors > Residuals - Print, Plot > Edit... > Plot then click Cancel.
+To display the residuals click Solution > Monitors.
+Right click Residuals select Edit..., click Plot then click Cancel.

 You can save this picture the same way you saved the mesh.
 Name it CFD Pre-Lab 1 Laminar Pipe Flow Residuals History and save it to the folder you created on the H: Drive.